micmejia/bible-dump/AMPC/Luke/Luke 5.md

-And after they had run their boats on shore, they left everything and [^d] joined Him as His disciples _and_ sided with His party _and_ accompanied Him.
+And after they had run their boats on shore, they left everything and  joined Him as His disciples _and_ sided with His party _and_ accompanied Him.